-December 31, 2021 Significant Other Observabl Inputs
+December 31, 2021

+Significant Other Observable Inp outs

 (In millions) Level 1 Level 2

 Assets at fair value:

 Marketable securities \$ \$ 86

-Derivatives relating to: 1
+Derivatives relating to:1

 Foreign currency 68

 Equity securities 2 48

 Total assets at fair value \$ 48 \$ 154

 Liabilities at fair value:

-Derivatives relating to: 1
+Derivatives relating to:1

 Foreign currency 24

-Total liabilities at fair value \$ - \$ 24
+Total liabilities at fair value \$ \$ 24

-December 31, 2020 Significant Other Observable Inputs
+cember 31, 2020 Significant Other Ol as amughla Innuts

+Significant Other Ob servable Inputs

-(In millions) Level 1 Level 2
+millions) Level 1 Level 2

-Assets at fair value:
+sets at fair value:

-Marketable securities \$ \$ 43
+Marketable securities \$ \$- 43

 Debt securities:

 U.S. treasuries 3 226

 Derivatives relating to: 1

 Foreign currency 55

-Total assets at fair value \$ 226 \$ 98
+tal assets at fair value \$ 2\$26 98

-Liabilities at fair value:
+abilities at fair value:

 Derivatives relating to: 1

-Foreign currency \$ - \$ 135
+Foreign currency \$ \$- 135

-Total liabilities at fair value \$ - \$ 135
+tal liabilities at fair value \$ \$- 135

-^{1.} See Note 22 - Financial Instruments, to the Consolidated Financial Statements, for the classification of derivatives in the Consolidated Balance Sheets.

-2 The company's equity securities are included in "other assets" in the Consolidated Balance Sheets.

-^{3.} The company's investments in U.S. treasuries, which are primarily available-for-sale, are included in "marketable securities" in the Consolidated Balance Sheets.
+- 1. See Note 22 Financial Instruments, to the Consolidated Financial Statements, for the classification of derivatives in the Consolidated Balance Sheets. - The company's equity securities are included in "other assets" in the Consolidated Balance Sheets. - The company's investments in U.S. treasuries, which are primarily available-for-sale, are included in "marketable securities" in the Consolidated Balance Sheets.